 Ohio Christian University maintains a department of Campus Security on their residential campus.
 This office has the authority to ask persons for identification, enforce campus bans, and issue traffic citations which are billed to student and staff accounts.
 The Campus Security Department does not have the authority to arrest but are able to detain.
-The Pickaway County Sherriff's Department handles all criminal incidents.
-Ohio Christian University has an agreement with the Pickaway County Sherriff's Department which allows the Sherriff's Department to issue citations and maintain a presence on campus.
+The Pickaway Sherriff Department handles all criminal incidents.
+Ohio Christian University has an agreement with the Pickaway Sherriff Department which allows the Sherriff Department to issue citations and maintain a presence on campus.
 Select security officers have been trained and are certified to carry weapons including handguns, mace, and/or batons.
+The Morrow Campus's security force is out sourced to a private security firm and further information about this firm can be found by contacting Paula Roberson, Regional Dean of Morrow Campus.
+Contact info on page 4.